foundry-rs/starknet-foundry/docs/src/appendix/starknet-foundry-github-action.md

 If you wish to use Starknet Foundry in your Github Actions workflow, you can use the [setup-snfoundry](https://github.com/marketplace/actions/setup-starknet-foundry) action.
 This action installs the necessary `snforge` and `sncast` binaries.

 > 📝 **Note**
-> At this moment, it only supports Linux and MacOS.
+> At this moment, only Linux and MacOS are supported.

 ## Example workflow